AndreMariano100/CompoundWidgets/README.md

 # CompoundWidgets
 Custom widgets based on tkinter/ttk/ttkbootstrap libraries.

-To be used in conjunction with tkinter, tkinter.ttk and ttkbootstrap Style.
+To be used in conjunction with tkinter, tkinter.ttk and ttkbootstrap.

 Intends to help create widgets on the following formats:

+. label + combobox

+. label + comboox + button

 . label + entry

+. label + entry + button

-. label + combobox
+. label + entry + combobox (for engineering applications)

-. label + spinbox
+. label + spinbox (including float spinbox)

 . label + text

-. label + entry + combobox
+Creates a set of buttons with icons for regular methods, such as 'cancel', 'clear', 'help', 'no', 'yes', 'quit', 'save', and so on.
 Also creates new style of buttons ("led" like buttons).
 The following are available:

 .
 CheckLedButton